ameliaemahizer/OnlineBookSubscription/README.md

 ## Refactored Code

-1. The books were not connected to the
+1. The database is now connected to all parts of the code.
+2. We have deleted unused classes such as UserFinance and OnlineBookSubscription.
+3. We took out the unnecessary comments that were within the code.
+4. We deleted the UniqueID parameter in Login.
+5. All of the view classes are consistent when it comes to code.

 ## Design Patterns Implementation
 mzc5994 - Mackenzie Cane: <br>